shabihhaider/Gender-Prognosis-Guess-the-Gender-of-a-person-/Guess The Gender/README.md

     <li>Bootstrap</li>
 </ul>

-This is a responsive website and you can use it in every device.
+This is a responsive website and you can use it on every device.